 Guest post by Sandra Danby (BA English, 1982).
 Sandra lives in England and Spain.
 She is a tennis nut, a tea drinker and proud Yorkshirewoman.
 When not writing her own fiction or reading someone else’s, she can be found playing tennis or watching it on television.

 You can buy Ignoring Gravity at Amazon.
 Connectedness, second in the series about ‘Rose Haldane: Identity Detective’, will be published in 2016.
 For more about Sandra Danby and the character of Rose Haldane, visit her website, follow her on Twitter or like her on Facebook.

 What book bloggers are saying about Ignoring Gravity

 “I devoured the book in one go, unable to put it down despite the tirade of emotions it brought to the surface.”
 BestChickLit.com

-“This is an extremely emotional book that kept me reading till the end.
+“This is an extremely emotional book that kept me reading until the end.
 The author deals with adoption and infertility in a very realistic way, with strong characters and good writing.
 This is the type of book I could read again and again.”
 Jessica, The Modest Verge

 “I absolutely loved this book.
-I am usually very wary about reading books by new authors, especially ones which I haven’t read any reviews on previously, however I was pleasantly surprised with Sandra’s book.
-From the very first page I was hooked.
+I am usually very wary about reading books by new authors, especially ones which I haven’t read any reviews on previously, however, I was pleasantly surprised with Sandra’s book.
+From the very first page, I was hooked.
 It started off exactly how you would expect it to – calm and simple – however, as the story unfolds we are introduced to a series of constant enigmas.”
 Jenny, SmallGirlBigDreams1993.com

 “The remarkable first book of an intriguing series.”
 Karen Oberlaender, My Train of Thoughts